luxui/lux-core/README.md

   7. Intelligently decouple rendering responsibilities and business logic.
   8. Enable updates to many applications in a consistent, scheduled, repeatable, and safe way.
+  9. Allow for independent evolution of API and UI elements.
+  10. Isolate testing requirements.

+### Browser Support

+These will be the supported versions; at this time there is no specific browser testing or validation.
+If you find problems please report them as issues.

+  - Chrome - current, and current - 1
+  - MS - Edge; IE > 9 (newer than IE9)
+  - Firefox - current, and current - 1
+  - Safari - current, and current - 1

 ---